MicrosoftDocs/azure-devops-docs/docs/migrate/migration-import.md

 DACPACs offer a fast and relatively easy method for moving collections into Azure DevOps Services.
 However, after a collection database size exceeds a certain threshold, the benefits of using a DACPAC start to diminish.

-> [!IMPORTANT]
-> Before you proceed with generating a DACPAC file, ensure that your collection is [detached](migration-import.md#step-1-detach-your-collection).

 > [!NOTE]
-> If the data migration tool didn't display a warning that your collection was too big, use the DACPAC method outlined in this section.
-Otherwise, follow the instructions provided in [Import large collections](migration-import-large-collections.md).
+> If the data migration tool displays a warning that you can't use the DACPAC method, you have to perform the import by using the SQL Azure virtual machine (VM) method provided in [Import large collections](migration-import-large-collections.md).
+>
+> If the data migration tool doesn't display a warning, use the DACPAC method described in this step.

 [DACPAC](/sql/relational-databases/data-tier-applications/data-tier-applications) is a feature of SQL server that allows database changes to be packaged into a single file and deployed to other instances of SQL.
 A DACPAC file can also be restored directly to Azure DevOps Services, so you can use it as the packaging method for getting your collection's data in the cloud.
 You use the SqlPackage.exe tool to generate the DACPAC file.
 The tool is included as part of [SQL Server Data Tools (SSDT)](/sql/ssdt/download-sql-server-data-tools-ssdt).